Book a Call

 Cultivating Gratitude: The Power of Thanksgiving in Everyday Life

-I realized I needed to check in with God, to surrender all my worries and fears, to be held in love, and express gratitude for all the good I have in my life.
+I realized I needed to get back to my journaling practice, surrender all my fears, and express gratitude for all the good in my life.
+My perspective shifted immediately.

-When I returned to the daily gratitude journaling practice and felt safe and connected again, my aches and pains disappeared.
-I was able to let them go into the arms of the beloved, replaced by love and confidence, that no matter what life threw at me, I was not alone, and I had so much to be grateful for.
+When I returned to the daily journaling practice, expressing gratitude first, I felt safe and connected again, and my aches and pains disappeared.
+I was able to let them go into the arms of the beloved, replaced by love and confidence, that no matter what life threw at me, I was not alone.

 How Practicing Gratitude Changes Your Perspective and Reduces Stress